-Having knowledge with kayak essentials will lead you to a secure, safety and happy kayaking.
+Having knowledge about kayak essentials will lead you to secure, safe and happy kayaking.
 For your first kayak trip, you might feel that you need a lot of gear, but this is untrue.
 Some items are essential and must be gotten immediately while others could wait.
 Here is a list of kayak essential items every paddler must have:

 There are diverse types of kayaks such as sit-on-top, sit-in, sea kayaks, white water kayaks, recreational, tandem, etc.

 For beginners, it is advisable to get a high-quality recreational kayak.
-A perfect example is Sun Dolphin’s Aruba 12-foot model that has a built-in storage compartment, fishing rod holders, and an elegant, lightweight design.
+A perfect example is that has a built-in storage compartment, fishing rod holders, and an elegant, lightweight design.

 B. A Comfortable Seat